Fix: Recharts Not Working — Chart Not Rendering, Tooltip Missing, or ResponsiveContainer Showing Zero Height

 Pie chart shows “No data” with correct data — Pie requires dataKey to point to a numeric field.
 Also, PieChart does not accept a top-level data prop like LineChart — the data goes directly on the <Pie> component, not on <PieChart>.

-For related data visualization issues, see Fix: React useState Not Updating and Fix: TanStack Query Not Working.
+For related data visualization issues, see Fix: React useState Not Updating, Fix: TanStack Query Not Working, Fix: React Hook Form Not Working, and Fix: CSS Flexbox Not Working.

 Solo developer based in Japan.
 Every solution is cross-referenced with official documentation and tested before publishing.